Ladbergen, Germany

 The elevation of the Duchy of Prussia to the Kingdom of Prussia; the distinction between the titles King in Prussia and King of Prussia; and a comparison of the Kingdom of Prussia in 1701 to the Kingdom of Prussia after the the Congress of Vienna in 1815 are all more than I can handle here.

-What is noteworthy is that from this date the administration of County Tecklenburg took on a new order and discipline.
+What is noteworthy is that after 1707 the administration of County Tecklenburg took on a new order and discipline.
 The inhabitants of Ladbergen took notice, often reluctantly and sometimes with discomfort.
 The sale of the County also marked the beginning of local church records, which are available to researchers in the USA on microfilm through the Family History Library of the Church of Jesus Christ of Latter-day Saints (the LDS Church, or more commonly, the Mormon Church).

 In 1806, Maximilian Joseph ceded the Duchy of Berg to Napoleon Bonaparte, Emperor of the French, in return for the Principality of Ansbach.
 Napoleon placed the Duchy (including territories of the former Prussian Duchy of Cleves east of the Rhine river) under the rule of his brother-in-law, Joachim Murat.